jasonhargrove/jasonhargrove/buildlab/README.md

 This GitHub repo `jasonhargrove/jasonhargrove` is marked as "special" by GitHub.
 They consume the `README.md` content in the root directory, and display it on my profile. <https://github.com/jasonhargrove>

-I'm also using this repo to serve the app for my home page. <https://jasonhargrove.com>
+I'm also using this repo to develop the app served as my home page. <https://jasonhargrove.com>

 ### About this app

 The app for the home page is powered by React.
-The project is low priority, but I hope to bring more of my work to it for demos and presentation.
-I'm working on a project called Mainstream which offers tools for content creators.
+The project is low priority but I'd like to bring more of my private code to it for demos and presentation.
+Currently working on a project called Mainstream which offers tools for content creators.
 Some of these will be used here in the future, for general purposes, but also to present my photography and NFT arts.
 The production app is continuously deployed with AWS Amplify.

 See below to run the app locally.
 See it on the web at <https://jasonhargrove.com>